Advertisement

 Chronic Pain and Fatigue

 Pain is exhausting.
-A sore back, achy hip, or bad knee can steal your sleep, send your stress levels skyrocketing, and drain your motivation to exercise.
-Reduce fatigue by integrating the right self-care measures into your pain management plan.
-Eat a healthy diet, kick your bad habits, get more sleep, and exercise every day.
-You'll feel more energized and cope better with your pain.
+A sore back, achy hip, or bad knee can steal your sleep, elevate your stress levels, and drain your motivation to exercise.
+Reduce fatigue by integrating self-care measures into your pain-management plan.
+Eat a healthy diet, try to reduce or eliminate unhelpful habits like smoking or drinking excess alcohol, prioritize sleep, and exercise every day.
+You'll feel more energized and may even cope better with your pain.

 7 / 10